medusajs/medusa/docs/content/add-plugins/spaces.md

 ---
 description: 'Learn how to integrate Spaces with the Medusa server.
-DigitalOcean Spaces can be used to store files and images from the Medusa server.
 Learn how to install and configure the Spaces plugin on the Medusa server.'
 ---

 # Spaces